US National Championships December 9, Southern CA | Registration Open!

 In line with USAOCRs goals of promoting obstacle sports, related disciplines and events has an Excess Accidental Medical Expense and Accidental Death and Dismemberment Insurance policy for it's athlete members and registered officials.
 This insurance is secondary to primary insurance such as health coverage, disability or similar, governmental plans or programs; or coverage provided or required by any law or statute and Workers’ Compensation.
 Covered persons must first submit their claim to all other insurance companies before claims on this policy will be processed.
 Athlete insurance will be available in 2018.

-Coverage is provided for excess accidental medical expense incurred (and accidental death and dismemberment) as the result of an accidental bodily injury occurring while you are participating in sanctioned events and registered practices scheduled by USAOCR member Clubs.
+Athlete Insurance coverage provides for excess accidental medical expense incurred (and accidental death and dismemberment) as the result of an accidental bodily injury occurring while you are participating in sanctioned events and registered practices scheduled by USAOCR member Clubs.
 Practices must be under the supervision of your Club's coaches or managers.
 Coverage includes travel directly to and from such sanctioned events and practices.
 Coverage is also provided while you are competing as a member of an approved international competition, while training at USOC training centers, and while participating in USAOCR Committee activities.

 If you suffer an accidental bodily injury covered by the terms of this plan requiring medical care and treatment, this plan will pay up to a maximum benefit amount of $100,000:

 • The first $5,000 benefit amount is subject to a 20% co-pay

 • The remaining benefit amount is not subject to co-pay